-Do not obstruct the flow of combustion and ventilation air by blocking the oven vent or air intakes.
+Do not obstrúct the flow combustion and of ventilation air by blocking the oven vent or air intakes.
 Restriction of air flow to the burner prevents proper performance and increases carbon monoxide emission to unsafe levels.

 Avoid touching oven vent area while oven is on and for several minutes after oven is turned off.
 Some parts of the vent and surrounding area become hot enough to cause burns.
 After oven is turned off, do not touch the oven vent or surrounding areas until they have had sufficient time to cool.